-4. Concluding remarks
+IV.
+Concluding remarks

-Nearly sixty years of political independence have led to an uneven record of employment creation in the Philippine economy.
+Nearly sixty years of political independence has led to an uneven record of employment creation in the Philippine economy.
 Despite the record of positive growth of income and output per capita, this has not been sustained at a high level and has failed to make a dent on the level of unemployment and underemployment.
-Productivity growth has been meager and spotty.
+Productivity growth has been meagre and spotty.
 The country has lost its advantage as a developing country that once had the edge in the region to become a highly successful, high growth economy.

 The labor policies that were crafted to oversee the growth of jobs failed to generate a domestic economy that had a strong record of job creation.
-Complemented by other policies that raised the regulatory framework for overall policy, especially in terms of industrial development policies, labor policies failed to transform the domestic labor market into an engine that produced sufficiently large opportunities for job creation.
+Complemented by other policies that raised the regulatory framework for overall policy, especially in terms of industrial development policies, the domestic labor market did not get transformed into an engine that produced sufficiently large opportunities for job creation.
 Especially because of the restrictive policies in the labor sector, many distortions have arisen that contributed to this relatively inadequate record of job generation.

-The challenge of globalization and more open borders-both for goods and factors of production-provides a continuing challenge for policy improvement.
-The evidence that Filipino labor can survive and thrive well under conditions of challenge and competition is amply shown by the examples discussed in this paper.
+The challenge of globalization and more open borders - both for goods and factors of production - provides a continuing challenge for policy improvement.
+The evidence that Filipino labor can survive and thrive well under conditions of challenge and competition is amply shown by the examples of successes discussed in this paper.
 Providing for a labor policy regime that makes labor believe that welfare protection and government patronage guarantees their jobs just gives a false sense of security to labor.
 The government needs to liberalize policies that enhance productivity at the level of the firm.
 This has to be in the direction of less reliance on direct efforts to dictate supplements to wages and to raise welfare standards.

-Welfare standards go up as people achieve higher standards of living through economic development.
-This is made more possible as all remnants of excess labor are reduced effectively through the growth of jobs in the domestic economy.
-The government, in its effort to award labor all the welfare benefits that other countries took many years to achieve through the hard work of their citizens in the field of economic development, tried to short circuit a process that cannot be rushed.
+Welfare standards go up as a people achieves higher standards of living through economic development.
+This is made more easily possible as all remnants of excess labor are reduced effectively through the growth of jobs in the domestic economy.
+The government, in its effort to award labor all the welfare benefits that other countries have achieved through the hard work of their citizens in the field of economic development that took many years to achieve, tried to short circuit a process that cannot be rushed.
 It is a process that labor has to earn through employment and productivity growth.
 The result is the loss of the opportunity that other countries have achieved to wipe out their own problems of large labor supply through development policies.

-To make employment creation work well, the government needs to encourage business to thrive well and to have better control of discipline in the workplace.
+But to make employment creation work well, the government needs to encourage business to thrive well and to have better control of discipline in the work place.
 This will improve their competitiveness externally with other countries and, moreover, will improve domestic competition among businesses.
-This will then encourage higher productivity growth in the country.
+This will then encourage in the country higher productivity growth.

-There is another reason why employment policies need to take precedence over welfare-oriented interventions.
-The creation of jobs contributes to the eradication of poverty more quickly than when many people remain unemployed and depend on handouts from the social welfare programs of the state and private sector institutions.
+There is another reason why employment policies need to take precedence over welfare oriented interventions.
+The creation of jobs contribute to the eradication of poverty more quickly than when many people remain unemployed and depend on handouts from state and private sector institutions through their own social welfare programs.